UPEI-Android/virtual-wellness-project/README.md

-Placeholder for CS4820 - group project
+Hosting and production fork for Heroku